Bilabonnement-eksamensopgave-2024/skade-microservice/README.md

 # Endpoints

 This API provides several endpoints for managing damage types.
-Each damage type contains information about the type of damage, its severity, and associated repair costs.
+Each damage type contains information about the type of damage, its severity, and associated repair costs.s

 ## Get All Damage Types
 - **URL:** `/damage_types`